 Now that your tub is removed, you’re ready to transform the space into a zero-threshold shower.

 The first step before you move on is to honestly assess your skill level for this project.
 I’ve said it before and I’ll say it again: any time you’re working on a home project that involves subfloors, plumbing, and drainage, you may want to spend the extra money and hire a professional.
 That’s because if any part of your project isn’t done precisely, you could end up with water damage or structural damage to your home.

 If your skill level is higher than the average DIYer and you have experience with plumbing or structural renovations, then keep reading.
 I’ll walk you through how converting a tub to a standing, zero-threshold shower and provide you with some essential tips along the way to make the job easier.

 Tools You’ll Need

-Schluster KERDI-SHOWER-TS Curbless Shower Tray – a shower pan or tray is going to make the job of leveling the shower floor much easier with less room for error.
+Schluster KERDI-SHOWER-TS Curbless Shower Tray – a barrier-free shower pan or tray is going to make the job of leveling the shower floor much easier with less room for error.